EvaJobst/EvaJobst.github.io/_pages/organization.md

 - Daniella: [\[ODS\]](../../assets/TimeTables/TimeTable_Daniella.ods)

 ### Accomplishments
+[28/11/2019] - We successfully published our first article on Wikipedia and were able to see edits being made by different, well established Wiki-editors already.

+[28/11/2019] - Geraldine responded with comments, corrections and additions to our draft and was pleased to see, that we were writing an article about her.

-[25/11/2019] - Reaching out to Geraldine Fitzpatrick, so we can get her opinion on the article
+[25/11/2019] - We reached out to Geraldine Fitzpatrick, so we can get her opinion on the article.

 [23/11/2019] - A draft on Geraldine Fitzpatrick is being created, the first version looks like this: [\[PDF\]](../../assets/Drafts/Geraldine Fitzpatrick/Momo - Draft - Fitzpatrick.pdf) [\[ODT\]](../../assets/Drafts/Geraldine Fitzpatrick/Momo - Draft - Fitzpatrick.odt).